Daniel-Liu-c0deb0t/Blog/_posts/2019-08-08-n-grams-BK-trees.md

 ![](../assets/bktree.png){:width="500px"}

 The main problem in the n-grams algorithm is that we have to check every single UMI that shares at least one n-gram with our queried UMI.
 Many of these UMIs may not be similar to our queried UMI, so it is definately a good idea to transform the list used in the n-grams method into something else, like a BK-tree.
 Then, each unique n-gram maps to a BK-tree that contains all of the UMIs associated with that n-gram, and we can prune even more UMIs from our search space.
-Here is an example of the n-grams BK-tree algorithm:
+Here is an example of the n-grams BK-trees algorithm:

 ![](../assets/ngrams_bktrees.png){:width="500px"}